wildfly-swarm-openshiftio-boosters/wfswarm-istio-ab-testing/README.md

     ```
     oc apply -f istio-config/load-balancing-rule.yaml
     ```
-2. Clicking on "Invoke" in the UI you will see that all requests are now being sent to service a.
+2. Clicking on "Invoke" in the UI you will see that more requests are now being sent to service b.